China–Russia relations: Economic relations

 Following the implementation of international sanctions during the Russo-Ukrainian War, Russia increasingly became dependent on China.
 China's total trade with Russia was a record $190 billion in 2022.
 In the same year, China accounted for 40% of Russia's imports.
 In the first half of 2023, models from Chinese car companies accounted for more than a third of all sales in Russia.
 China also stood as Russia's leading supplier of high-tech and digital products.
 As Western high-tech companies have to withdraw from the Russian market, Chinese companies dominated the Russian market.
+The Jamestown Foundation estimated in 2026 that around 90% of Russian machine-tool imports came from China.
 The largest trade increases are seen in Chinese made cars and trucks.
 Increasing trade volume between the two countries is particularly visible in Heihe.
+Chinese vehicle exports to Russia have increased significantly since 2022; in 2025, Chinese brands held a 57.2% market share in the Russian car market, up from 18% in 2021.